asiryan/EllipticCurves/docs/releasing.md

 | Console | [console/EllipticCurves.Console.csproj](../console/EllipticCurves.Console.csproj) | .NET 8 | Complete self-contained publish folder in a ZIP |
 | Desktop Explorer | [explorer/EllipticCurves.Explorer.csproj](../explorer/EllipticCurves.Explorer.csproj) | .NET 8, Windows | Complete publish folder in a ZIP |

-The library currently sets `Version`, `AssemblyVersion` and `FileVersion` to `3.1.0`.
-Use its project file as the source of truth for the NuGet version.
+The library sets `Version`, `AssemblyVersion` and `FileVersion` in its project file.
+Use that file as the source of truth for the NuGet version.
-The Console and Explorer projects currently have no explicit version settings and use the SDK's default `Version` of `1.0.0`.
+The Console and Explorer projects currently have no explicit version settings and use the SDK's default `Version`.
 A project reference does not inherit the library's version.
 If all release artifacts should share a version, set the applications' version properties explicitly before packaging them.